jaspervdj/hakyll/examples/hakyll/index.markdown

 ## Overview

-Hakyll is a [Haskell](http://haskell.org) library for generating static sites.
+Hakyll is a [Haskell](http://haskell.org) library for generating static sites, mostly aimed at small-to-medium sites and personal blogs.
 It is written in a very configurable way and uses an [xmonad](http://xmonad.org)-like DSL for configuration.

 ## Why static site generators?